Clinical Skills Lab: What's the Purpose?

-At any point in their curriculum, from freshman to senior year, students will be able to stop in and work with a trained veterinary technician to brush up on the technical skills that are relevant to their current rotation or course work (i.e. suture ties for surgery, blood draws and parasite identification for primary care and internal medicine, and heart and lung sounds while on cardiology).
-Providing a veterinary technician to teach these techniques will allow the students to learn these skills and voice their concerns without the pressure of having a clinician judging and/or grading their performance.
+At any point in their curriculum, from freshman to senior year, students are be able to stop in and work with a trained veterinary technician to brush up on the technical skills that are relevant to their current rotation or course work (i.e. suture ties for surgery, blood draws and parasite identification for primary care and internal medicine, and heart and lung sounds while on cardiology).
+Providing a veterinary technician to teach these techniques allows the students to learn these skills and voice their concerns without the pressure of having a clinician judging and/or grading their performance.

 The clinical skills laboratory will also be available to instructors for teaching and evaluating various technical skills such as suture placement and sterile technique for surgery and/or listening to heart and lung sounds while identifying various abnormalities that can be controlled by the instructor.

 The clinical skills laboratory has animal models to demonstrate and practice life saving CPR.
 Basic handling and restraint models are available to help students learn how to safely restrain dogs and cats.
 The models can also serve as bandaging models, sample collection models, suture models, and endotracheal intubation models.
 Abdominal palpation models allow students the opportunity to palpate normal and abnormal abdominal structures and lymph nodes.
 Models are be available to demonstrate various heart and lung sounds, as well as normal and diseased eyes, ears and mouths.
 Microscopes and slides of parasites and blood smears are provided to give students practice identifying intestinal parasites on a fecal examination (a routinely performed test in most small animal practices) and be able to comfortably perform cell identification to aide in diagnosing and determining prognosis of many of their patients.